DDoS/Golite/doc/report.md

 declare a named structure type for `goliteRtSlice`.

 Next we declare the global variables.
 Then we can generate the functions one after the other.
-One important thing here is to prevent the function in the Golite program for interfering with the pre-defined names for linking with the runtime.
+One important thing here is to prevent the functions in the Golite program for interfering with the pre-defined names for linking with the runtime.
 This means that we need to ensure that only the `main` function is called `goliteMain`, and that none have the name `staticInit`.
 We can simply append a '1' to the name, and let LLVM figure out any further naming conflicts.